10 best photo apps for iPhone

 Mextures: The best app for creative edits and textures

 Mextures allows you to do something different with your filters, textures, and light enhancements to achieve a creative edit you don’t see everywhere.
 With Mextures, you can add grit, grain, grunge, and a range of creative and vintage textures to your pics.
 Introduce beautiful gradients, apply layer effects to create unique blends.
 Plus, you can create editing formulas and save them for later.

 ProCamera: The best camera app for iPhone

 Have you ever wanted DSLR-style controls without needing to carry around a professional camera?
 With ProCamera, you can get an amazing DSLR experience on your iPhone.
-Adjust your shutter speed and ISO, shoot in RAW, TIF, and HEIF formats, and even shoot in low light settings, which isn’t always possible with an iPhone.
+Adjust your shutter speed to create long exposure photos, shoot in RAW, TIF, and HEIF formats, and even shoot in low light settings, which isn’t always possible with an iPhone.
 Basically, this is a photography app for doing things you never even dreamed of doing on iPhone.